 Grant: A type of financial aid that does not have to be repaid; usually awarded on the basis of need, possibly combined with some skills or characteristics the student possesses.

-Independent Student: A student who qualifies as an independent student and whose parental income and asset information is not used in calculating an Expected Family Contribution.
+Independent Student: A student who qualifies as an independent student and whose parental income and asset information is not used in calculating an Expected Family Contribution or Student Aid Index (depending on year).
 The FAFSA provides detailed information on what constitutes an independent student.

 Indirect Costs: Educational costs incurred by the student not paid directly to the university, such as books, transportation and personal expenses.